andongluis/nlg-blog/docs/_posts/2019-11-19-Language-Modeling-post.md

 {:.article-img}

 {:.image-caption}
-*Figure from [Zellers et al., 2019]*
+*Figure from (<a href="https://arxiv.org/pdf/1905.12616.pdf">Zellers et al., 2019</a>)*

-#### The Future of Fake News
+#### The Future of Fake News <a name="grover-future-fake-news"></a>
 As these language generators become increasingly powerful and more convincing, it seems inevitable that malicious actors will utilize these to rapidly spread misinformation across the globe.
 The authors argue, and provide evidence, that the best defense against neural fake news is a model that can generate this type of fake news.
 Consequently, they have released the 1.5 billion parameters version of the model to the public.

 However, even if we have the tools to debunk these stories as fake news automatically, the odds of social media platforms actually deploying these tools is depressingly low, as platforms like Facebook, Google, and YouTube have argued that it is not their job as a platform to filter their users' speech.
 As these neural fake news generators become more robust and widely available, anybody with a malicious (or simply ignorant) agenda will be able to generate a flood of misinformation.
 It would seem then that the only way to actually combat the misuse of these tools is with not only responsible research, but through systemic changes to the media platforms, either through internal change or governmental regulation.

-## Evaluating Language Models
+## Evaluating Language Models <a name="eval-language-models"></a>

 In order to gauge progress in a research area, it is important that there are rigorous evaluation methods that allow for results to be directly compared to each other.
 In this section, we will cover a few such methods for evaluating language models.

-### Perplexity
+### Perplexity <a name="perplexity"></a>
 One way to determine how well a language model works is with **perplexity**.
-Perplexity is the inverse probability of the test set, normalized by the number of words [Brown, et al. 1992].
+Perplexity is the inverse probability of the test set, normalized by the number of words (<a href="https://www.aclweb.org/anthology/J92-1002.pdf">Brown, et al. 1992</a>).
 In essence, minimizing perplexity is the same thing as maximizing the probability.
 In this way, a low perplexity score indicates that the sequence of words being examined is probable based on the current language model from which probabilities are being drawn.

-#### Is this actually a good way to evaluate generated language?
+#### Does Perplexity Work Well? <a name="perplexity-efficacy"></a>
 Perplexity can be good for automatically measuring plausibility of the prose (i.e. whether it likely that certain words follow each other), but it is not always useful for applications like narrative generation.
 This is because readers typically want to see a certain level of familiarity mixed with some novelty and surprise.
 Perplexity assigns higher scores to outputs that are more predictable.
 As a result, this might decent measure when determining if a sequence of words is grammatically correct or "sounds" good, but not if we use it to evaluate the events in a story where it is desirable to have unexpected events happen.

-### BLEU Score
+### BLEU Score <a name="bleu"></a>
-The Bilingual Evaluation Understudy (BLEU) score [Papineni, et al. 2002] was originally designed as a means of evaluating machine translation systems by determining how well two sentences in different languages matched by using an n-gram comparison between the two.
+The Bilingual Evaluation Understudy (BLEU) score (<a href="https://www.aclweb.org/anthology/P02-1040.pdf">Papineni, et al. 2002</a>) was originally designed as a means of evaluating machine translation systems by determining how well two sentences in different languages matched by using an n-gram comparison between the two.
 However, this metric can be adapted for use in evaluating generated language.
 Rather than evaluating two sentences across languages, a machine generated sentence is evaluated based on its similarity to the ground truth reference sentence written by a human.
 In this way, a higher BLEU score indicates that the machine generated sentence is more likely to have the same features as a sentence produced by a human.

-### Human Evaluation
+### Human Evaluation <a name="human-eval"></a>
 Automated metrics are a nice initial means for testing a model, but seeing as humans are already (ideally) masters of language, the ultimate test is putting it in front of people and letting them evaluate it.
 These types of evaluations are typically done less frequently due to the associated monetary costs, but they are critical for determining the believability and quality of the generated language.

-## Applying Language Modeling in Narrative Generation
+## Applying Language Modeling in Narrative Generation <a name="narrative-gen"></a>

 Narrative generation has a long, and storied past that spans multiples eras of artificial intelligence research, and the research in this area often goes hand-in-hand with language generation.
 Effective natural language generation has many of the same requirements in that the output is plausible and has coherence among the many entities and events involved in the text.
 In this section, we will examine some recent major work in this area.

-### Planning Based Generation
+### Planning Based Generation <a name="planning-narratives"></a>

 Prior to much of the current deep learning and statistical models used today, there were significant efforts dedicated to symbolic artificial intelligence that focused on using searching and planning algorithms to produce natural language stories.
-Work in this area dates back to the 1970s, with Tale-Spin, a system from the Yale AI Group that simulated an artificial world and the agents within in order to create a plausible story [Meehan, 1977].
-For those looking for an in-depth survey of this area of research, we recommend <a href="http://nil.cs.uno.edu/publications/papers/young2013plans.pdf">this survey</a> [Young et al., 2013].
+Work in this area dates back to the 1970s, with Tale-Spin, a system from the Yale AI Group that simulated an artificial world and the agents within in order to create a plausible story (<a href="https://www.ijcai.org/Proceedings/77-1/Papers/013.pdf">Meehan, 1977</a>).
+For those looking for an in-depth survey of this area of research, we recommend <a href="http://nil.cs.uno.edu/publications/papers/young2013plans.pdf">this survey</a> (<a href="http://nil.cs.uno.edu/publications/papers/young2013plans.pdf">Young et al., 2013</a>).

 In this area of research, it is common to start by building a **domain model**.
 This is a description of a fictional world that defines the entities that exist within it, the actions they can take to alter the state of the world, the objects in the world, and the places they exist.
-From these domain models, traditional **planning** algorithms or **case-based reasoning** can be used to generate new stories.
+From these domain models, traditional **planning** algorithms (<a href="https://arxiv.org/pdf/1401.3841.pdf">Riedl and Young, 2010</a>) or **case-based reasoning** (<a href="https://s3.amazonaws.com/academia.edu.documents/1737078/8wkzetfbr41m7xhb.pdf?response-content-disposition=inline%3B%20filename%3DStory_Plot_Generation_Based_on_CBR.pdf&X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Credential=AKIAIWOWYYGZ2Y53UL3A%2F20191207%2Fus-east-1%2Fs3%2Faws4_request&X-Amz-Date=20191207T210218Z&X-Amz-Expires=3600&X-Amz-SignedHeaders=host&X-Amz-Signature=0d936cb1a87fa72cd7d6dd0b9d1e4226c9f85a31f6e9e683694d962699197288">Gervas et al., 2004</a>) can be used to generate new stories.
 Planning techniques will find a path through the space of possible worlds, keep track of the entities, their actions, and the state of the world.
 In this way, a logical series of events can be generated that form a coherent narrative.
 Case-based reasoning techniques will use examples of past stories (or cases) and adapt them to fit the narrative at hand.

-In one recent work [Li, et al., 2013], the authors present a method for automatically building a domain model.
+In one recent work (<a href="https://www.aaai.org/ocs/index.php/AAAI/AAAI13/paper/viewFile/6399/7212">Li et al., 2013</a>), the authors present a method for automatically building a domain model.
 Rather than engineering it by hand themselves, the authors sought to use crowdsourcing to build up a corpus of narratives for a domain, automatically generate a domain model, then sample from this space of stories based on the possibilities allowed by the model.
 They use a **plot graph** representation that provides a model of logical flows of events and their precursor events that must occur before a given event.
 With these graphs in place, traversal can be done to produce a logically coherent sequence of events / narrative.
 The resulting plot graph for a bank robbery domain would look as follows:

 ![plot-graph]({{site.baseurl}}/assets/images/plot-graph.png){:height="70%" width="70%"}
 {:.article-img}

 {:.image-caption}
-*Figure from [Li et al., 2013]*
+*Figure from (<a href="https://www.aaai.org/ocs/index.php/AAAI/AAAI13/paper/viewFile/6399/7212">Li et al., 2013</a>)*

-### Neural Network Based Generation
+### Neural Network Based Generation <a name="neural-network-narratives"></a>

-As previously discussed, language models such as GPT-2 and sequence-to-sequence (seq2seq) [Sutskever et al., 2014] architectures have recently been used for generating text output, but their use in creating coherent narratives has been limited.
+As previously discussed, language models such as GPT-2 and sequence-to-sequence (seq2seq) (<a href="https://arxiv.org/pdf/1409.3215.pdf">Sutskever et al., 2014</a>) architectures have recently been used for generating text output, but their use in creating coherent narratives has been limited.
 While traditional planning algorithms have difficulty with generating language that reads nicely, they excel at producing narrative structures with high logical coherence.
 The reverse is true for these deep learning language models.
 There is much recent work to rectify this issue by breaking up the natural language generation process into two parts.
 The first part creates some set of events or representation of the narrative structure, which can be thought of as a sort of planning phase.
 The second part then translates this into natural language text and a final narrative.

-One paper [Martin et al., 2018] uses seq2seq models for open story generation, which is defined as the “problem of automatically generating a story about any domain without a priori manual knowledge engineering."
+One paper (<a href="https://arxiv.org/pdf/1706.01331.pdf">Martin et al., 2018</a>) uses seq2seq models for open story generation, which is defined as the “problem of automatically generating a story about any domain without a priori manual knowledge engineering."
 They use this two-phase approach in which they first generate events and then produce sentences based on these events.
 The first phase utilizes a seq2seq model to generate events.
 The event representation used in this work is a 5-tuple, consisting of the subject of the verb, the verb, the object of the verb, a wildcard modifier, and a genre cluster number.
-The set of events with which to train the model were extracted from a corpus of movie plot summaries from Wikipedia [Bamman, et al., 2014].
+The set of events with which to train the model were extracted from a corpus of movie plot summaries from Wikipedia (<a href="https://www.aclweb.org/anthology/P13-1035.pdf">Bamman et al., 2014</a>).

 For the second phase, they create the event2sentence network, another seq2seq network that was trained on a corpus of stories and the events contained within.
 This network learns to translate these 5-tuple event representations into natural language sentences.

-They also experimented with using events containing more general terms for the entities involved by using **WordNet** [Miller, 1995].
+They also experimented with using events containing more general terms for the entities involved by using **WordNet** (<a href="http://l2r.cs.uiuc.edu/Teaching/CS598-05/Papers/miller95.pdf">Miller, 1995</a>).
 WordNet provides a way to find more general terms for a given word.
 For example, if the word is “hello,” then WordNet representation for it would be hello.n.01, and a more general/abstract term would be greeting.n.01.

 In order to evaluate their output, they use perplexity to determine how well this method generates coherent event sequences and natural language text.
 However, it seems that perplexity would be a poor metric in narrative generation since it measures the predictability of a sequence, with more predictable sequences being rated as better.
 Using this metric seems counterintuitive since people typically want some element of surprise in their stories.
 In addition to this metric, they use the BLEU score for evaluating both of the networks.
 The authors note that the BLEU score make little sense for evaluating the event2event network, and is better suited for evaluating the event2sentence network since this can be viewed as a translation task.